Abhilekhgautam/NOSK-Workshop-Assignment-1/README.md

 In this assignment you will have to implement a very basic login functionality using Express JS.

-Create a server using Express that listens to port 8080 and serve the route `\login` for the POST Request.
+Create a server using Express that listens to port 8080 and serve the route `/login` for the POST Request.
 The request body is of form:

 ```json